Walkure Romanze

-Walkure Romanze: Shōjo Kishi Monogatari (ワルキューレ ロマンツェ 少女騎士物語, Warukyūre Romantse Shōjo Kishi Monogatari), also known as Walroma (ワルロマ, Waruroma) for short, is a Japanese adult visual novel developed by the visual novel company Ricotta for Windows PCs.
+Walkure Romanze: Shōjo Kishi Monogatari (ワルキューレ ロマンツェ 少女騎士物語, Warukyūre Romantse Shōjo Kishi Monogatari), also known as Walroma (ワルロマ, Waruroma) for short, is a Japanese eroge visual novel developed by the visual novel company Ricotta for Windows PCs.
 It is Ricotta's second visual novel after Princess Lover!.
 It was released on October 28, 2011.
 The game is described by the development team as a "romancing female knights ADV" (少女騎士恋愛ADV, shōjo kishi renai ADV).
 On August 9, 2012, Ricotta announced that a fandisc titled Walkure Romanze More&More was in production.
 The fandisc is scheduled for release in 2013.
 An anime television series adaptation titled Walkure Romanze, produced by Eight Bit and directed by Yūsuke Yamamoto, aired from October 6 to December 22, 2013.

 Plot

 Walkure Romanze's story revolves around Takahiro Mizuno, a student studying at an academy with jousting as the main focus for sport.
 Takahiro acts as an advisor to the riders of the sport.
 Takahiro goes through each day tediously until the time of the annual competition draws near.
 Due to some odd circumstances, his childhood friend Mio Kisaki is challenged to a duel and she is forced to participate even though she has never even ridden a horse before.
 Takahiro agrees to train Mio as her Begleiter, but only until the duel is over.
 She later enrolls in the annual competition.
 She and the four other heroines all want Takahiro to become their Begleiter.